napudumaran/Learning-Documentation-and-Projects/notes/Cybersecurity_Tools_Breakdown.md

 Full writeup on the tool `ncat`, its commands, and methodologies here → [Deeper Breakdown](/notes/expanded/NCAT_Writeup.md)

-Writeup on the tool Wuzzah → [Deeper Breakdown — In progress]
+Writeup on Wuzah Manager abd Wuzah Client→ [Deeper Breakdown — In progress]